mayrmt/mayrmt.github.io/publications.md

 # Preprints and Articles Submitted for Publication

+1. M. Mayr, A. Popp:
+**Scalable computational kernels for mortar finite element methods**, submitted for publication
 1. N. Hagmeyer, M. Mayr, I. Steinbrecher, A. Popp:
 **Fluid-beam interaction: Capturing the effect of embedded slender bodies on global fluid flow and vice versa**, submitted for publication,